jason301c/slack-payment-bot/README.md

    - Create two commands:
      - `/create-airwallex-link` (Request URL: `https://YOUR_PUBLIC_URL/slack/commands`)
      - `/create-stripe-link` (Request URL: `https://YOUR_PUBLIC_URL/slack/commands`)
+   - `YOUR_PUBLIC_URL` should be the URL where your bot server is hosted.
    - Usage hint: `[amount] [service_name] [reference_number]`

 3. **Install the App to Your Workspace**